maryuengert/TSWD-portfoilio/project-part1.md

 ### Method and Medium
 I plan to display this story using ArcGIS Storymaps.
+I plan to interweave data visualizations, data callouts, and short paragraphs to effectively tell the story.
+I'd like to focus the story on those being left out by the current standardized testing system--people of color, low-income students, first-generation students, etc.--so my final class presentation will focus on that aspect of the StoryMap.